Cranwell

 the government stepped up and publicly recognised the debt that the country owes

 these "Cold War Warriors".
-Al is leading the campaign to persuade them
+Al lead the campaign to persuade them

 to do so.
-Amongst other actions he has set up a petition to
+Amongst other actions he set up a petition to

 get a parliamentary debate on the proposal.
-This what Al has to say on the
+This is what Al said on the

 petition ...